Simplegram/pygene/README.md

 # pygene
 A simple Gradio WebUI to find details about a gene and its 3D visualization using Python

 Tested using Windows 11.
-I'm not a Python pro and there should be a lot of bugs in the program.
+I'm not a Python pro and there will be a lot of bugs in the program.
 A bug report and a fix is appreaciated!

 ## Requirements
 - Conda (optional, recommended)